-The Punic Wars are a series of three wars fought between Rome and Carthage.
-This was the largest conflict that Rome had entered into up to this point, Carthage being one of the great civilizations of the Mediterranean.
+The Punic Wars were a series of three wars fought between Rome and Carthage.
+These wars were the largest conflicts that Rome had entered into up to this point, Carthage being one of the great civilizations of the Mediterranean.

-The First Punic War (264 to 241 BCE) lasted twenty-three years and began due to Rome's ambition to control Sicily.
+The First Punic War (264 to 241 BCE) lasted twenty-three years and began due to Rome's ambition of controlling Sicily.
 Carthage was a maritime empire and relied heavily on its naval forces.
 Rome, on the other hand, had little naval capabilities at the start of this war.
 However, this changed dramatically as Rome quickly built a fleet which rivaled that of the Carthaginians.
-Despite the war being costly on both sides Rome won and forced Carthage into signing a treaty whereby they left Sicily to Rome and paid a large sum of money.
+Despite the war being costly on both sides Rome won and forced Carthage into signing a treaty whereby they left Sicily to Rome and paid large sums of money.

 The Second Punic War (218 to 201 BCE) spanned seventeen years and was initiated following the actions of Hannibal Barca in Hispania which triggered Rome into declaring war.
 Hannibal then famously marched an army including thirty-six war elephants over the Alps and into Italy.
 Hannibal repeatedly humiliated Roman legions but was unable to cause a critical blow to Rome.
 The Republic was unable to defeat Hannibal in battle and instead decided to attack his supply line by using its navy to crush any Carthaginian support.
 Hannibal was forced to withdraw from Italy but ultimately was defeated at the Battle of Zama in 202 BCE.

 The Third Punic War (149 to 146 BCE) centered mainly around the Siege of Carthage and resulted in the city being razed and destroyed with all of Carthage's territories being annexed into the Roman Republic.

 Servile Wars - 135 to 71 BCE